 Out of all of the incredible dessert in The Boozy Baker by Lucy Baker the one that I was most looking forward to trying was this Lemon Layer Cake with Campari Frosting.
 I love limoncello, and seems like a ingredient that should be used in baking projects way more often than it is.
 And Campari and soda is one of my favorite drinks, especially in the summer months.
 I was curious to see how its somewhat bitter and herbaceous flavors would lend themselves to a dessert.
 Incorporating these two Italian favorites into a pink frosted layer cake seemed like they might just be the best summer dessert ever.

-Entries tagged with 'The Boozy Baker'
+'The Boozy Baker' on Serious Eats

 Cooking and baking with cola is a fairly common practice in the South. it's used as a glaze for ham, a braise for brisket, and a not-so-secret ingredient in cola cake.
 But with a title like The Boozy Baker, it's not a surprise that Lucy Baker adds a little bit of rum to make these Cuba Libre Brownies.